Why Sifnos is Worth Visiting: 7 Reasons for 2026

 A view of the simple, comfortable Hotel Karma, where we stayed on Sifnos.

-For our 4-day visit to Sifnos, we stayed in Platys Gialos and we loved it!
-We wanted to stay away from the port, in a town with a variety of restaurants and most importantly, with an amazing sandy beach.
+For our 4-day visit to Sifnos, we stayed in Platys Gialos because it has restaurants, shops, and an amazing sandy beach.

 Gavin leaning over the railing on the ferry from Sifnos to Milos.